Bluetooth

 Support & Documentation

-Our open source files are available in our public GitHub repository, you can find more information about Chhavi’s biometric sensor on Fingerprint‘s website, and you can reach us by way of the Ask a technical question link below.
+Our open source files are available in our public GitHub repository.
+You can find more information about Chhavi’s biometric sensor on Fingerprint‘s website.
+You can reach us by way of the Ask a technical question link below.
 (Please do!)

 In the Press